GDPR and Using the Salesforce Individual Object

 Salesforce GDPR, Contact record with Individual field

-Known Limitations Impacting an Individual Object-based Solution:
+Known Limitations Impacting an Individual Object-based Solution

 Limitations